Hypercortisolism; Cushing syndrome

 The overnight dexamethasone suppression test is routinely used to screen for Cushing’s syndrome.
 In this test, the patient takes 1 mg of a synthetic steroid called dexamethasone at midnight then has a blood test for cortisol at 9 a.m. the next morning.
 In patients without Cushing’s syndrome, cortisol levels are reduced, but in patients with Cushing’s syndrome cortisol levels will remain raised.
 This screening test is then followed by a low dose dexamethasone suppression test to confirm the diagnosis.

-Once Cushing’s syndrome is confirmed, further blood tests may then be carried out, possibly as an inpatient, as well as specialised computerised tomography (CT) or magnetic resonance imaging (MRI) scans of the pituitary and adrenal glands.
+Once Cushing’s syndrome is confirmed, further blood tests may then be carried out, possibly as an inpatient, as well as specialised computerised tomography (CT) scans of the adrenal glands or magnetic resonance imaging (MRI) scans of the pituitary (depending on the results of the blood tests).
 This will establish whether the excess cortisol is due to a problem with the adrenal glands or whether excess adrenocorticotropic hormone is driving the adrenals to produce too much cortisol.

 A bone mineral density test may also be carried out to test for osteoporosis.